DS-USAFA/PSSE-Solutions-Manual/docs/20-Hypothesis-Testing-with-Known-Distributions-Solutions.md

 ## [1] 0.0001447744
 ```

-Our p-value is 0.00014.
+Our $p$-value is 0.00014.

 Some other choices are to drop the 10 data points equal to 98.6.
 We should always be careful about deleting data.
 We could be extremely conservative and move all 10 points to greater than 98.6 and if we still reject, we will comfortable about our conclusion.
 Finally, we could randomly assign each point to one side or the other.
-You can check the p-values for each of these methods.
+You can check the $p$-values for each of these methods.

 f.
 Draw a conclusion.